rahul-somanathan/aircanada-partner-integration/README.md

 - **Swagger documentation** → exposed at `/api-docs` for easy testing and partner integration
 - **Reusable HTTP client** → timeout configurable
 - **Configuration fully externalized** → `.env` used for all keys, timeouts, etc.
+- **Live deployment with CI/CD** → Deployed to Render with auto-updates on GitHub push

 ---